-Now we will turn our attention to how you begin to get back in touch with your "core" self-that person that you really are and are capable of becoming beneath all the labels.
-Begin by imaging that you are an actor who has been given an important role to play in a movie.
+Now we will turn our attention to how you begin to get back in touch with your "core" self-that person that you really are and are capable of becoming underneath all the labels.
+Begin by imaging that you are an actor who has been given an important role in a play.
 The character you are to portray is someone with the same characteristics and qualities that you listed when you looked in the magic mirror into your "ideal" or "core" self.
 As an actor, the first thing you would do is research the role-you would identify how such a person would think, behave, and feel and then act as if you were a person with these characteristics.
+QUIZ ITEM

-Another method for getting in touch with your "core" self is a form of reverse brainwashing.
+What you need to do is rather like reverse brainwashing.
 Brainwashing is a technique used to indoctrinate an individual into a particular system of beliefs.
-Changing a person's beliefs and even self-identity can be accomplished by creating a context in which the individual is particularly receptive, and then repeatedly exposing the individual to a particular set of beliefs.
+We are all "brainwashed" to various degrees, although we probably wouldn't call it brainwashing.
+Changing a person's beliefs and even self-identity can be accomplished by creating a context in which the individual is particularly receptive, and then repeatedly exposing the individual to a set of beliefs.
 We all tend to be receptive during childhood and during adversity; however, we are also receptive when in a state of deep relaxation.
 An example of this is when someone is hypnotized they enter a relaxed state in which they are receptive to hypnotic suggestion.

-You can use this techniques in your daily life to get in touch with your "core" self.
+You can use these techniques in your daily life to get in touch with your "core" self.
 A positive, health-promoting form of brainwashing is the use of self-affirmations.
-Self-affirmations are positive statements you repeat frequently to yourself for the purposes of changing your beliefs.
+QUIZITEM Self-affirmations are positive statements you repeat frequently to yourself for the purposes of changing your beliefs.
 For example, an actor preparing to play the role of a drug addict may repeat over and over to himself "I've got to have drugs to feel good" because this is a core belief of an addicted person.
 By strengthening this belief, the actor would begin to feel more like an "addict".
 He would also attempt to take on the appearance of an "addict" and practice behaving as an "addict" would behave, perhaps by exposing himself to drug-addicted individuals, drug neighborhoods, and drug paraphernalia.

 Clearly, you don't want to strengthen your "addict" self-identity.
-So let's see how you can use these technique to get back in touch with your "core" self?
+So let's see how you can use these technique to get back in touch with your "core" self.